znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 ![ReacTIVision Calibration]({{ site.url }}/assets/posts/spatial-interaction/calibration.jpg)

-After that, we reminded the coalition detection of the field and the block.
+After that, we reminded the collision detection of the field and the block.
 Later, we removed the projection of the block which helped us to identify were the recognized position of the block was.
 After a few unintended tests of our pushy and impatient colleagues, we recognized that since we removed the visual guidance, there needs to be a feedback if the block was placed on the field.
-Quickly done we added states of "empty", "occupied", "correct" and "wrong" with a colored border around the field.
+Thanks to them!
+Quickly we added states of "empty", "occupied", "correct" and "wrong" with a colored border around the field.
 The latter two were only displayed when all the fields were occupied by a block.
-So what also changed and was in our initial plan was that now the validation only happens when all the fields are occupied.
+What also changed and was in our initial plan was that now the validation only happens when all the fields are occupied.
 Also, you only see the wrong fields but you need to find out where they should be placed which could be way more difficult whenever the visitors have more than two wrong snippets.
 This makes them listen more carefully again.
 After implementing the final sounds, we added all the further static visuals so we can review, polish and finalize the prototype the next day.